Constraint Sets

 end

-S = UserSet(proj_ball!)Out-of-place wrapper
+S = UserSet(proj_ball!)

-For tests and small problems:
+For tests and small problems,

 project(x, set::AbstractConstraintSet) -> Vectoris an allocating wrapper around project!.